RAMIREDDYSOMULA/maven21/CONTRIBUTING.md

 + Make sure your commit messages are in the proper format.
 Your commit message should contain the key of the JIRA issue.
 + Make sure you have added the necessary tests for your changes.
 + Run all the tests with `mvn -Prun-its clean verify` to assure nothing else was accidentally broken.
++ Submit a pull request to the repository in the apache organization.
++ Update your JIRA ticket and include a link to the pull request in the ticket.

 Making Trivial Changes
 ----------------------